-An Act to prohibit non-residents from Hunting, Ducking and Fishing, within the limits of this I. BE IT ENACTED, by the Senate and House of Representatives, now met and sitting in Gen-eral Assembly, and by the authority of the same, That from and after the passing of this Act, it shall not be lawful for any non-resident of this State to use a gun, set a trap, or decoy, or to employ any other device for killing or taking deer, turkeys, ducks, or any other game, nor to set a trap, or seine, or net, or draw or use the same, or any other contrivance for taking or State. the provisions of this Act shall be deemed guilty of a misdemeanor, and on conviction thereof shall be liable to a penalty not exceeding two hundred dollars, nor less than one hundred dollars, and imprisonment not exceeding three months nor less than one month for each and every violation of any of the provisions of this III.
-That all persons shall be deemed and and taken as non-residents within the meaning of this Act, who shall not have had their actual domicil in this State for two years next preceeding their use of any of the implements of the chase or fishery forbidden by this Act.
-But nothing herein contained shall be construed as prohibiting any landholder from authorizing any person to hunt or shoot ducks or other game, or to fish within the bounaries of his own In the Seante House, the nineteenth day of Decomber, in the year of our Lord one thousand eight hundred and fifty-five, and in the eightieth year of the sovereignty and independence of the United States of America.
-ROB'T F. W. ALLSTON, President of the Senate.
+An Act to prohibit non-residents from Hunting, Ducking and Fishing, within the limits of this State.
+I. BE IT ENACTED, by the Senate and House of Representatives, now met and sitting in General Assembly, and by the authority of the same, That from and after the passing of this Act, it shall not be lawful for any non-resident of this State to use a gun, set a trap, or decoy, or to employ any other device for killing or taking deer, turkeys, ducks, or any other game, nor to set a trap, or seine, or net, or draw or use the same, or any other contrivance for taking or killing fish within the territorial limits of this the provisions of this Act shall be deemed guilty of a misdemeanor, and on conviction thereof shall be liable to a penalty not exceeding two hundred dollars, nor less than one hundred dollars, and imprisonment not exceeding three months nor less than one month for each and every violation of any of the provisions of this

+III.
+That all persons shall be deemed and and taken as non-residents within the meaning of this Act, who shall not have had their actua domicil in this State for two years next preceeding their use of any of the implements of the chase or fishery forbidden by this Act.
+But nothing herein contained shall be construed as prohibiting any landholder from authorizing any person to hunt or shoot ducks or other game, or to fish within the bounaries of his own

+In the Scante House, the nineteenth day of Decomber, in the year of our Lord one thousand eight hundred and fifty-five, and in the eightieth year of the sovereignty and independence of the United States of America.

+ROB'T F. W. ALLSTON,

+President of the Senate.
 JAMES SIMONS, Speaker House of Rep.

-THE NEW U. S. ARMS .- The War Department at Washington, anxious to adopt the latest improvements in all the munitions of war, have been magnifecturing at the different armories a new rifle musket that is far superior to any of calibre of 0.58 of an inch, and has three decreasing grooves cut in it, with sights graduated primers, which are regarded as greatly superior the Minnie plan-weighs 497 grains-sixty grains heavier than the round ball now in use.
-The new piece is one quarter of a pound lighter than the old one, and requires but about onehalf the charge of powder to make it equally effective to the service charge of the other These new rifles will probably soon entirely displace the ones now in use, as they are more reliable in service, and less expensive to manu- SEVEN CRIMINALS CONDEMNED TO BE HUNG .-The Yazoo City (Miss.)
-Banner, of Tuesday, Seven of the criminals tried in the Circuit Court, now in session in this city, have been convicted of murder-the three negroes, for the murder of Prichard; Cotton, for the murder of for the murder of James; and last, that demon in human shape, Boyard, for the murder of his greeing on their verdict.
+THE NEW U. S. ARMS .- The War Department at Washington, anxious to adopt the latest improvements in all the munitions of war, have en marmixcturing at the different armories a new rifle musket that is far superior to any of grains heavier than the round ball now in use.
+The new piece is one quarter of a pound lighter than the old one, and requires but about onehalf the charge of powder to make it equally effective to the service charge of the other.
+These new rifles will probably soon entirely displace the ones now in use, as they are more reliable in service, and less expensive to manu-

+SEVEN CRIMINALS CONDEMNED TO BE HUNG .-The Yazoo City (Miss.)
+Banner, of Tuesday,

+25th ult., says: Seron of the criminals tried in the Circuit Court, now in session in this city, have been convicted of murder-the three negroes, for the murder of Prichard; Cotton, for the murder of Smith ; Lynch, for the murder of Wright ; Kent, for the murder of James; and last, that demon in human shape, Boyard, for the murder of his greeing on their verdict.

 The Advertiser.

 ARTHUR SIMKINS, EDITOR.
-EDCEFIELD, S. C.

-WEDNESDAY, JANUARY 16, 1856.
+EDGEFIELD, S. C. WEDNESDAY, JANUARY 16, 1856.
 Help the Needy !